 5 Signs Your Solo Business is Ready for a Coach

-Running a business has both joys and woes.
+Running a small business has both joys and woes.
 Whether you are already flying solo or considering a leap of faith, each year in business can feel like climbing a mountain; the views are great, but the treck can be treacherous and exhausting.
 Most solo small business owners I've worked with are pretty smart folks.
 Most have a decently clear vision for the service-based business they are building, but need help pricing their service, picking clients that aren't nightmares, and managing the workload when their concept catches on.

 They all came to a point in the development of their business when they realized they needed a sounding board—someone who could bring some objectivity to their business and hold them accountable.
 They each saw signs that engaging with a coach was a smart move and a worthy investment in their business and personal development.

 The fact that you are reading this post tells me you're seeing similar signs.
 Perhaps they sound like these:

 #1: Your family and friends are tired of hearing about the inside guts of your business, and you've outstripped their experience and expertise.

 #2: You're having trouble seeing the forest for the trees because you are working "in" your business instead of "on" it.

 #3: Strategies and tactics that worked in the past are no longer bearing fruit, but you're not quite sure why.

 #4: You have some fantastic ideas but lack the strategy, structure, and story needed to bring them to life.

 #5: It's time to hire or partner with someone to grow the business, but you want to avoid a mistake.